 This piece says it loud and says it proud.
 I am Mama!
 Recognize.
 I probably love it because it reminds me of the nameplate necklace I had growing up.
 I wasn't quite Carrie Bradshaw, but not too shabby for a clueless 10-year-old.

 This necklace gets my vote not only because it's beautiful, but because it's right on the money.
-One of my best friends is a Mama through adoption.
-Her journey to motherhood was hard, and traumatic, and hard earned.
-She deserves something sparkly that tells the world not only that she is a Mama, but serves as a symbol of her love, her bravery and her courage.
+The north star necklace serves as a symbol of mama's love, bravery, and courage.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.